Excel tips for fleet management: Top formulas and functions

 While the syntax for COUNTIFS is:

-Now that we know how to write these formulas, we can fulfill the requirement mentioned previously, which was to obtain the total driving duration during work hours for only a subset of your fleet.
-To illustrate: let’s assume that we want to get the total driving duration for the vehicles that are part of the Trucks group in MyGeotab.
+To illustrate, let’s assume that we want to get the total driving duration for the vehicles that are part of the Trucks group in MyGeotab.

-In the formula below, H9:H11 refers to the cells that contain each trip duration, this is what will be summed when all the criteria is met.
-The cells C9:C11 refer to the vehicle’s groups, here we check against Trucks, and finally the cells L9:L11 refer to the work hours, much like in an earlier example.
+In the formula below, H9:H11 refers to the cells that contain each trip duration.
+This is what will be tallied when all the criteria are met.
+The cells C9:C11 refer to the vehicle’s groups, specifically for Trucks, and finally, the cells L9:L11 refer to the work hours.

 There are many other ways you can manipulate strings.
-Here is a good resource to help immerse yourself in all things Excel: Mr. Excel.
+Here are some good resources to help immerse yourself in all things Excel:

-In this post, I’ve barely scratched the surface.
-Excel has so much more to offer.
-There are hundreds of functions that you can use in Excel.
-Combine that with the ability to create your own custom formulas, Excel becomes a powerful management tool.
+This post barely scratches the surface.
+Excel has so much more to offer with a plethora of functions that it has to offer.
+Especially when you have the ability to create your own custom formulas, Excel becomes a powerful management tool.

 If you liked this post, let us know!